Presenting ARM

-Aruba’s Adaptive Radio Management, ARM is responsible of transmit power management and planning of radio channels to access points.
+Aruba’s way of doing radio ressource management is called Adaptive Radio Management or ARM and is responsible specifically of transmit power management and planning of radio channels for Wlan (wifi) access points.

 TPC…

-Transmit power control over a given channel is based mainly on the coverage index.
+ARM processes the Transmit power control or TPC over a given channel based mainly on the coverage index.

 Where to get coverage information

-This processing is based on the information reported by access points [1], every 10 seconds and for 110 millisecond scan time duration by default [7].
+This processing (of the coverage) is based on the information reported by access points [1], every 10 seconds and for 110 millisecond scan time duration by default [7].

 Access points report also this information [1] [2] that evaluate the quality of transmission in both control and data plane :